on Integrated Computing and STEM Education with Arduino and Robotics

 - Registration covers instruction, teaching materials, and lunch.
 Other meals, transportation, and lodging are not included.

-- Attendees will receive a certificate of recognition as a C-STEM Certified Educator.
+- Attendees will receive a certificate of recognition as a UC Davis C-STEM Certified Educator.

-- C-STEM partner schools using C-STEM Physical Computing with Pi and Arduino curriculum can purchase the low-cost C-STEM Starter Kit and C-STEM Sensor Kit, as well as other hardware and sensors from Vilros, with 15% discount.
+- C-STEM partner schools using C-STEM Physical Computing curriculum can purchase hardware and software from C-STEM industrial partners with a discount.

 - Optional Continuing Education Unit quarter credits from UC Davis Extension are available for professional development conducted at UC Davis.